wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 You also now understand your different options for storing your secrets: temporarily setting them using  your OS, storing them in a .env file, storing them on the cloud, and using a universal secrets manager.

 Which method you choose depends on the circumstances of the project you are working on.

+I hope this article helped you better understand how to manage all of your secrets.

 If you have any questions, feel free to [reach out to us on Twitter](https://twitter.com/vonagedev)!